Short bio

 variations,’ which substantially simplifies and streamlines manipulation of general

 stochastic processes.
-Check out the very helpful tables in the introduction to get a feel for the
+Check out the very helpful tables in the introduction (thanks to the referees and

 here.

-June 22nd, 2020.
-Just completed a suite of four papers dealing with the practical applications and the theoretical underpinning of simplified stochastic calculus.
-If you have never heard of this topic, you may wish to start here.
+never heard of this topic, you may wish to start here.
 There is more to come on the application front.
-Mathematicians will find something of interest
+Mathematicians will find

 here,